Frozen Food Shipping from China to the Middle East: 2026 Cold Chain Guide

 Health and Sanitary Certificates

 Most Middle Eastern countries require official health certificates for imported frozen food.
-These certificates are typically issued by Chinese quarantine authorities (GACC - General Administration of Customs China) or provincial CIQ (China Inspection and Quarantine) offices.
+These are issued by Chinese quarantine authorities and confirm the product was processed under hygienic conditions and is fit for human consumption.

-The certificate confirms that the product was processed under hygienic conditions, underwent inspection, and is fit for human consumption.
-Requirements vary by product category.
+Requirements vary by product.
 Frozen seafood typically requires more detailed certification than frozen vegetables.
-Work with your supplier to ensure certificates are applied for early in the production process, as issuance can take 3-7 business days.
+Apply for certificates early in the production process, as issuance can take 3-7 business days.

 Halal Certification: When Is It Required?

-This is one of the most frequent questions we receive from new importers.
 The answer depends on your destination country and product type.

-Obtaining Recognized Halal Certification:
+Obtaining Halal Certification:

-SASO Certification and SFDA Registration
+SASO and SFDA Requirements for Saudi Arabia

-SASO Certification:
+SASO

-SFDA Registration:
+SFDA

 Arabic Labelling Requirements for Food Import